-A technical note on chloride durability modelling of galvanized steel is now available which shows that regardless of the deterministic chloride diffusion model used, exposure environment, concrete mix or cover, the time to corrosion initiation for galvanized rebar is 2-10 times greater than that for black steel reinforcement, dependent on site specific variables.
+A technical note on Chloride Threshold Modelling of galvanized steel is now available which shows that regardless of the deterministic chloride diffusion model used, exposure environment, concrete mix or cover, the time to corrosion initiation for galvanized rebar is 2-10 times greater than that for black steel reinforcement, dependent on site specific variables.

 The GAA has developed an interactive durability model, based on Luping and Gulikers Chloride Diffusion Model, which allows the user to estimate the time to corrosion initiation for both black and hot dipped galvanized reinforcement for user specified conditions, including chloride levels (environmental exposure), concrete age, chloride diffusion coefficients, type and content of supplementary cementitious materials and thickness of cover.
 The model also plots the chloride profile versus concrete depth for the user specified service life and offers default input variables if the user doesn’t have project specific variables available.

-To request a copy of the technical note, the durability model or to ask about free training on the use of galvanized rebar click here and fill out your details or simply phone us on (03) 9654 1266.
+The technical note, durability model and guidelines for the use of the model are available here or to ask about free training on the use of galvanized rebar click here and fill out your details or simply phone us on (03) 9654 1266.

 A Sustainable Material